fredconte-code/ResourceFlow/frontend/performance-analysis.md

 ## Executive Summary

 **Analysis Date**: December 2024
-**Application**: Resource Scheduler
+**Application**: ResourceFlow
 **Status**: **NEEDS OPTIMIZATION**
 **Priority**: **HIGH**

-The Resource Scheduler application has several performance issues that need to be addressed to ensure optimal user experience, especially with large datasets and complex operations.
+The ResourceFlow application has several performance issues that need to be addressed to ensure optimal user experience, especially with large datasets and complex operations.

 ## Issues Identified